1/ A tweetstorm about “Thermodynamic neutrality” and how a place like the province of Québec, can help makes blockchains more decentralized.

 5/ By enthusiasts, I mean all the geeks around the world who do mining from home, in their office, their bedroom, their garage and other funny places. (pics) https://bit.ly/2J8OaTQ

 6/ The enthusiasts are passionate people.
 They do it because to they believe in the cause.
 THEY ARE THE DECENTRALIZED part of the blockchain.

 7/ I repeat: ENTHUSIASTS ARE THE DECENTRALIZED part of the blockchain.

 Without them, there is no buzz, no innovations, no Bitcoin, no Ethereum.
 No decentralization means no (POS) blockchains.

-If it’s centralized, the ledger is merely is a database.
+If it’s centralized, the ledger is merely a database.

 8/ About the jobs creation argument.
 A KPMG study states that mining is creating fewer jobs compared to other industries.
 Fair enough.

-9/ Do you know that peoples operating around 60 GPU makes a BETTER living than those who earn the minimum wage (while having plenty of time to pursue other challanges)?
+9/ Do you know that people operating around 60 GPU make a BETTER living than those who earn the minimum wage (while having plenty of time to pursue other challanges)?